← Back to blog

 You could teach your agent to encrypt secrets before storing them.
 That's better than plaintext.
 But the threat model agents face isn't "someone tries the wrong key."
 It's leakage.
 The agent's own context gets exfiltrated by a prompt injection.
 The vault store gets dumped from a misconfigured database.
 A backup of the agent's persistent memory ends up on the wrong S3 bucket.
 A multi-tenant runtime leaks one tenant's keys to another.

 In every one of those cases, encryption did its job: the bytes are still ciphertext.
-But standard encryption gives the attacker exactly one outcome.
-Either they have the key, the file opens, and the secret is theirs.
-Or they don't, and they keep trying.
-There is no third dimension to the problem.
+But standard encryption leaves the attacker with a clean either/or.
+They have the key, the file opens, the secret is theirs; or they don't, and they grind on it.
+Whichever way it falls, the leaked file has already confirmed a real credential is in there.
+The bytes give nothing back except certainty that they're worth attacking.

 Deniable encryption adds the dimension that's been missing for at-rest agent storage.
 The same ciphertext decrypts to different content depending on which control file the decrypting party holds.
-The agent itself only ever sees a decoy in its working memory.
-The real key sits behind a control file held by a separate process or held off the box entirely.
-When the bytes leak, what surfaces is the decoy.
-The real key never appears in the leak.
+In a separated-control deployment, the agent can work against the decoy control file while the real control file is held by a separate process or kept off the box entirely.
+When the agent's working state leaks, the real key is not in that state.

 MCP: the agent integration standard